The Husky is known for its energy, playfulness, and beauty. They are an absolute stunner. They prefer to stay outside and love to run.

 A well-trained professional helps you to understand the independent nature of your dog.
 It helps to turn your dog into intelligent and obedient.

-Huskies are low in maintenance in respect to grooming.
+Huskies are low in maintenance with respect to grooming.
 Weakly brushing keeps their coat healthy.
 However, because they run significantly, it is required to trim their nails which costs around $15 for a professional.

 Health Care and Veterinary Bills